IceHe/lib/js/typescript/handbook/type-manipulation.md

 These overloads for createLabel describe a single JavaScript function that makes a choice based on the types of its inputs.
 _Note a few things:_

-1. If a library has to make the same sort of choice over and over throughout its API, this becomes cumbersome.
+1. If a library has to make the same sort of choice over and over throughout its API, this becomes cumbersome<!-- 笨重的 -->.
 2. We have to create three overloads: one for each case when we're sure of the type (one for `string` and one for `number`), and one for the most general case (taking a `string | number`).
     For every new type `createLabel` can handle, the number of overloads grows exponentially.